 - One set of plates and one placard

 - Temporary Disabled Person Parking Permit -- Temporary handicapped placards, which are issued for short-term mobility impairment or medical conditions, are valid for six months and are issued by your local New Jersey municipal police department

 Abusing Disabled Parking Privileges

 New Jersey prohibits parking motor vehicles in handicapped spaces without a special vehicle identification.
 The state law mandates initial and subsequent fines of $250 each and up to 90 days of community services

-Out of state
+Out of State Placards

 New Jersey recognizes out-of-state disability permits.